menome/harvesterTemplate/README.md

 Environment variables will always overwrite JSON configs.
 If neither are found, defaults will be loaded.

+If your source system requires keys or other things, you'll need to manually add entries for them in the config.
+The `app/config.js` file should be fairly self explanatory

 #### Environment Variables:
 ```
 RABBIT_URL=the URL of the RMQ server. eg. 'amqp://rabbitmq:rabbitmq@rabbit:5672?heartbeat=3600'